-- > Treat everyone with fairness, equality and respect; - > Be sensitive to children's appearance, race, culture, religious belief, sexuality, gender or disability; - > Act as a good role model and challenge any unacceptable behaviour from children or from other College Members; - > Report all allegations or suspicions of child abuse using the Procedures outlined in this Policy; - > Consider whether contact with an individual child should involve a colleague's being present; - > Be aware that physical contact with a child may be misinterpreted; - > Retain a professional approach to children, including avoiding physical contact with a child; - > Respect a child's right to privacy and, in residential accommodation, not enter a child's bedroom without prior authorisation except in the case of an emergency. - 11.5 The Sexual Offences Act 2003 provides that intimate contact between an adult and a child, where that adult was in a 'position of trust' to the child is a criminal offence.
+- > Treat everyone with fairness, equality and respect; - > Be sensitive to children's appearance, race, culture, religious belief, sexuality, gender or disability; - > Act as a good role model and challenge any unacceptable behaviour from children or from other College Members; - > Report all allegations or suspicions of child abuse using the Procedures outlined in this Policy; - > Avoid being alone with anyone who is under 18, unless the college member is DBS checked.
+Even if the college member is DBS checked, consider whether contact with an individual child should involve a colleague being present; - > Be aware that physical contact with a child may be misinterpreted; - > Retain a professional approach to children, including avoiding physical contact with a child; - > Respect a child's right to privacy and, in residential accommodation, not enter a child's bedroom without prior authorisation except in the case of an emergency. - 11.5 The Sexual Offences Act 2003 provides that intimate contact between an adult and a child, where that adult was in a 'position of trust' to the child is a criminal offence.
 Those in a 'position of trust' include those who have regular unsupervised contact with a child, or where an adult looks after a child at an educational institution at which the adult is not also receiving education. - 11.6 It may be necessary for College Members to take photographs or make videos of children for educational research, teaching purposes, or publication.
 An image of a child is personal data for the purposes of the Data Protection Act 2008.
 Where images are stored in a way that makes the data subject identifiable, or where the images are used for publication (online and print), written consent should be obtained before the images are created.
 If the data subject is capable of comprehending the implications of consenting to the data use, then their consent should be sought; otherwise, the consent of the parent or legal guardian should be obtained.
 Whenever an image of a child or vulnerable adult is published, the data subject should, as far as is practicable, be unidentifiable.